How Content Decisions Are Made

 MyCreditLux™ organizes credit information across three structural layers:

-3. Exposure Management — how credit limits and account structures are determined
+• Exposure Management — how account structure, limits, and approval pathways are determined

 Content Development Process